odileandres/Adata_scientists_project2/index.md

    </div>
   <br>
   <p align="justify">
-  On the top 3 most quoted people in our dataset over the years, only two of them are women, Hillary Clinton and Nancy Pelosi.
-They are both politician.
+  Among the top 3 most quoted people in our dataset over the years, only two of them are women, Hillary Clinton and Nancy Pelosi.
+They are both politicians.
   On the other hand, in this top 3, some of the men are company directors.
 We even find a football trainer.
-Which leads to the question: are men and women equally quoted on all topic or is there a gender-based discrimination on the topics?
+Which leads to the question: are men and women equally quoted on all topics or is there a gender-based discrimination on the topics?
   </p>

 <br>